| H O M E | M A T E R I A L . A R T | E N V I R O N M E N T . A R T || || || A B O U T . M E | C O N T A C T |

 with a solid understanding of colour, lighting, physics and gameplay.

-Today I'm specialized in custom high-resolution texture and PBR material creation for future videogames and animations.
+Today I'm specialized in custom high-resolution texture and PBR material creation

 Brief history / biography /résumé: